UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session09.rst

 wheels
 ------

-"wheels" are the "new" packge format for python.
+"wheels" are the "new" package format for python.

 A wheel is essentially a zip file of the entire package, ready to be unpacked in the right place on installation.

-``pip`` will look for wheels for OS-X and Windows on PyPi, and auto-intall them if they exist
+``pip`` will look for wheels for OS-X and Windows on PyPi, and auto-install them if they exist

-This is particularly nice for pacakges with non-python dependiencies.
+This is particularly nice for packages with non-python dependencies.

 More complex packaging
 ----------------------

 For a complex package:

 You want to use a well structured setup: